By Larry Carley c2007

 TIRE PRESSURE MONITOR SYSTEMS

 This brings us to tire inflation monitoring systems.
 If motorists won't check their tires, vehicles can be equipped with their own tire pressure monitoring systems (TPMS).
-By 2008, National Highway Traffic Safety Administration (NHTSA) regulations will require all new cars and light trucks to be equipped with a tire pressure monitoring system.
-The system must warn the driver if the pressure inside any tire on the vehicle is 25 percent or more under the recommended pressure.
+For model year 2008 and beyond, National Highway Traffic Safety Administration (NHTSA) regulations require all new cars and light trucks to be equipped with a tire pressure monitoring system.
+The TPMS system must warn the driver if the pressure inside any tire on the vehicle is 25 percent or more under the recommended inflation pressure.

-Currently, there's a growing list of late model cars and SUVs that are factory-equipped with these systems including a handful of luxury performance cars with run-flat tires as well as some 2001 and newer cars, trucks and SUVs that have conventional tires.
-Run-flats with a TPMS system have been used since 1997 on the Chevrolet Corvette.
-Other run-flat/TPMS applications include the Plymouth Prowler, BMW Z8, Mercedes-Benz SL55 AMG, 2002 and newer Infinity Q45, and 2004 all-wheel drive Toyota Sienna.
+Many late model cars and SUVs are factory-equipped with TPMS.
+Run-flat tires with a TPMS system have been used since 1989 on the Chevrolet Corvette.
+Other older run-flat/TPMS applications include the Plymouth Prowler, BMW Z8, Mercedes-Benz SL55 AMG, 2002 Infinity Q45 and 2004 all-wheel drive Toyota Sienna.

-TPMS is also being offered on the following vehicles that have conventional tires: 2003 Ford Explorer, Mountaineer, and Lincoln Navigator, 2000 Cadillac Seville & DeVille, 2003 Chrysler 300M, Town & Country minivan and Dodge Viper, and Jeep Grand Cherokee and Liberty.
+TPMS can also be found on the following vehicles that have conventional tires: 2003 Ford Explorer, Mountaineer, and Lincoln Navigator, 2000 Cadillac Seville & DeVille, 2003 Chrysler 300M, Town & Country minivan and Dodge Viper, and Jeep Grand Cherokee and Liberty.
 Import applications include 2001 and up Audi A8 and Quattro, 2001 and up BMW M3, 2003 and up BMW 3-Series, &-series and Z4 roadster, 2000 and up Nissan Quest minivan, 2003 and up Nissan 350Z and Murano SUV, and 2004 Toyota Sienna.
+For model year 2008 and newer vehicles, all passenger cars and light trucks that are sold in the U.S. must be equipped with TPMS.

 DIRECT & INDIRECT TIRE PRESSURE MONITORS